safr-ai-lab/xai-disparity/README.md

 ## Non-Separable Case

-In the constrained_opt.py script, input the dataset of interest, specifying the target feature, train/test split, and sensitive features.
-You may also adjust the desired $\alpha$ range.
-Run the script using:

-'''
-python linearexpressivity.py <flat value>
-'''
+linearexpressivity.py contains the primary code used for this.
+Use run_linear.py to specify parameters such as dataset, target feature, sensitive features, and alpha range and to run the algorithm.

+The optional flag --cuda can be used to enable gpu processing.
+This is highly recommended for speed purposes.

+#### Note on flat_val

-Where <flat value> is the regularization constant to prevent exploding gradients in the optimization process.
+flat_val is the regularization constant to prevent exploding gradients in the optimization process.
 For smaller datasets ($<10k$ data points), this value can be set around $.0001$.
 For larger datasets, this value may need to be larger.

-The optional flag --cuda can be used to enable gpu processing.
-This is highly recommended for speed purposes.

 ## Datasets